-Competitive environment
+2.10 Competitive environment

-The financial services industry is highly competitive and, as a result, Suncorp Group faces intense competition in all aspects of its business.
-Suncorp Group's banking and wealth business competes with retail and commercial banks and its insurance businesses compete with other insurance firms.
-This includes specialist competitors, such as Fintech businesses, aggregators and comparison websites, which may not be subject to the same capital and regulatory requirements and, therefore, may be able to operate at lower cost.
+The financial services industry is highly competitive and, as a result, the Suncorp Group faces intense competition in all aspects of its business.
+The Suncorp Group's Banking & Wealth business competes with retail and commercial banks and its insurance businesses compete with other insurance firms.
+This includes specialist competitors, such as aggregators and comparison websites, which may not be subject to the same capital and regulatory requirements and, therefore, may be able to operate at lower cost.

-If Suncorp Group is unable to compete effectively in its various businesses and markets, its market share may decline.
-Increased competition may also divert business to Suncorp Group's competitors or create pressure to lower margins.
+If the Suncorp Group is unable to compete effectively in its various businesses and markets, its market share may decline.
+Increased competition may also divert business to the Suncorp Group's competitors or create pressure to lower margins.

-Suncorp Group is also dependent on its ability to offer products and services that match evolving technological advancements, customer preferences, habits and sentiment, including changing dynamics in the use of vehicles.
-If Suncorp Group is not successful in developing or introducing new products and services or responding or adapting to changes in technological advancements, customer preferences, habits and sentiment, Suncorp Group may lose customers to its competitors or have its customer base eroded.
-This could adversely affect Suncorp Group's businesses, financial performance, liquidity, capital resources, financial condition and prospects.
+The Suncorp Group is also dependent on its ability to offer products and services that match evolving technological advancements, customer preferences, habits and sentiment, including changing dynamics in the use of vehicles.
+If the Suncorp Group is not successful in developing or introducing new products and services or responding or adapting to changes in technological advancements, customer preferences, habits and sentiment, the Suncorp Group may lose customers to its competitors or new market entrants.
+This could adversely affect the Suncorp Group's businesses, financial performance, liquidity, capital resources, financial condition and prospects.
+It could also lead to technology or other assets having to be written down in value.

+The level of competition continues to increase as the trend toward consolidation in the global financial services industry is creating competitors with a broader range of products and services, increased access to capital, greater efficiency and enhanced pricing power.
 There is also increased competition from non-traditional financial service companies, such as technology companies offering financial services products.
 These non-traditional financial service companies can disrupt traditional business models by offering more data driven and comprehensive needs based offerings.
-As a result, Suncorp Group could lose market share or be forced to reduce prices in order to compete effectively, particularly if both traditional and non-traditional industry participants engage in aggressive growth strategies or severe price discounting.
+As a result, the Suncorp Group could lose market share or be forced to reduce prices in order to compete effectively, particularly if both traditional and non-traditional industry participants engage in aggressive growth strategies or severe price discounting.

-Dependence on the Australian and New Zealand economies
+2.11 Dependence on the Australian and New Zealand economies